initialstate/public-api-docs/README.md

 **PRE-RELEASE**
 > *NOTE*: This is a prerelease api and is subject to change frequently without notice or versioning while under development.

+> *NOTE*: This api, while functionaly, doesn't provide a way to consume the data created by it just yet.
+That is in the works!

 ##[POST]

 `https://groker.initialstate.com/batch_logs`